TeachersFirst - Featured Sites: Week of Jul 5, 2015

 Grades8 to 12

 In the ClassroomUse this archive for rich, authentic primary source material on the lives of women in the military.
 Consider having students, individually or in groups, choose a veteran and present her story to classmates.
-Use a tool like Zoho Show (similar to Powerpoint, but easier and free), reviewed here.
+Replace paper reports and enhance learning by using a tool like Slides, reviewed here.
 Supplement classroom materials associated with a wartime era with the photographs, posters, and diaries provided here.
 Use these stories as part of a special focus for Veterans Day, Memorial Day, or Women's History Month.
 The archive would also be a particularly rich resource for students considering National History Day Projects.

 GradesK to 12

 In the ClassroomCreate a classroom account and provide a link on classroom computers for student searches at any time.
 Differentiate in your class by assigning reading by reading level.
 ESL/ELL and resource teachers will find this especially helpful when looking for reading material at your students' level for topics assigned in core classes.
 Be sure to introduce Choosito! on an interactive whiteboard or projector for students to understand how to use this search engine.
 Share Choosito! with parents for use at home.